nhjschulz/EInkPicFrame/imgconverter/howto.md

 # Image Converter How-To

-This file explains how to generate image data files for the Waveshare 5.65inch e-Paper Module.
-The process has 2 major steps.
+This document explains image data generation for the Waveshare 5.65inch e-Paper Module.
+The process has 2 major steps:

   1. Resize and dithering of the image using GIMP
   2. Converting the image into the e-Paper memory format